chrismdp/cardpirates/rules/index.md

 In subsequent turns, in order to sail from any sea or island square, follow the same process: place the chosen crew card face up on the square your ship is on before moving, under any island card.

-If you cannot place a crew card, yet you have more than three cards in your hand, you must bury treasure (see [Burying treasure](#burying-treasure) below) by placing cards face down on your square until you only have three cards so that you are able to drift.
+If you cannot place a crew card, yet you have more than four cards in your hand, you must bury treasure (see [Burying treasure](#burying-treasure) below) by placing cards face down on your square until you only have four cards so that you are able to drift.

 ## "Heave to!"

 When coming to rest on a sea square, pick up any cards on that square and add them to your hand.

 If you choose to sail onto an island space, you must end your turn there.
-After resolving any exchanges (see [Interacting with Islands](#interacting-with-islands)) pick up any cards underneath the upturned face card, but not the face card itself.
+After resolving any exchanges (see [Interacting with Islands](#interacting-with-islands)) pick up any buried cards underneath the upturned face card, but not the face card itself.

 If you have landed on another player ship on a sea space, resolve the attack (see [Attacking other ships](#attacking-other-ships).)
 You must end your turn when moving onto a space with another ship, you cannot sail past them.